chatapazar/ais-dev-day-2023/documents/technical-service-deployment/fight-database.md

     ![Deploy MongoDB container](image/database-deployment/deploy-db-21.png)

-3. A `fights-db` Deployment object should be created and there's 1 Pod running.
+3. A `fights-db` Deployment object should be created and there is 1 Pod running.

     ![Deploy MongoDB container](image/database-deployment/deploy-db-22.png)